redelvis/yard-frontend/README.md

 # Installation

-You'll need a yarn, so be sure to make `yarn install` on the beginning.
+First things first.
+You'll need yarn for this project, you can install it with this [instruction](https://yarnpkg.com/lang/en/docs/install/).
+Also make sure to `yarn install` on the beginning to install all dependencies.

-You can make a production build using `yarn build` and check some data types with `yarn flow`.
+After you can make a production build using `yarn build` and check some data types with `yarn flow`.

 # Tests